LucaSalzani/FootballAnalytics/README.md

 # FootballAnalytics

-- Access modifiers
-- Dependency injection
+- Calculations possible outcomes
 - Update instead of insert
-- Calculations possible outcomes
+- Pull out connection string and  other  configuration